 A majority vote of the general membership is required for approval, with at least a quorum in attendance as specified in the bylaws.
-(Most local PTA bylaws specify that ten members constitutes a quorum; see Article IX, Section 2.)
+(Most local PTA bylaws specify that ten members constitutes a quorum; see Article X, Section 2.)
 The secretary must take minutes at this meeting to document the approval of the budget.
-A copy of the approved budget and the minutes of the October 1st.
+A copy of the approved budget and the minutes is submitted as a compliance document via Givebacks by October 1.